aboutblank0/tower-hanoi-go/README.md

 ## Purpose

 The goal of this project was to implement and optimize a BFS-based solver for the Tower of Hanoi problem, focusing on performance and clarity.
+All of course just for fun/learning.

 ## Usage